How to budget for a screened porch addition and keep your costs down

 How to Keep Costs Down and Get a Better ROI

 In DC metro area, people aren’t as interested in regular open-air decks; they want screened-in porches.
 Why?
 Because our weather and particularly the area’s bug population demand it.
-If you want to use your space nine month of the year, you need a screened-in porch.
+If you want to use your space 9 -12 months of the year, you need a screened-in porch.

 So what can you do to keep your costs down and make sure you get a better return on your investment?
 In general, the best advice is to go easy on the bells and whistles.
 Not only will this keep the price tag reasonable, it will make your deck more attractive if you’re interested in selling your home.
 Buyers will be able to customize the deck however they wish rather than living with your “personal touches.”

 With that in mind, here are some things you can do to keep your screened-in porch simple, attractive, and within your budget.

 Dial down on the wattage.
 If you want riser lights, recessed lighting, and a home theater in your screened-in porch, it’s going to cost you – and others may not want a deck with all those extras.
 Unless you simply must have that extra electrical work done, go low key with a basic ceiling fan and light switch.

 Stay away from high-end, low maintenance decking.
 Expensive synthetic decking is a fantastic option for people who don’t want to do much to keep their deck looking good and plan to be in their home for years to come.
 But if you plan to sell in the near future, going high-end just isn’t a smart investment.

 Remember that size matters.
 Obviously you want your deck to be large enough so that you, family members, and friends can enjoy it, but is there really that big of a difference between a 20’x20’ deck and one that is 16’x16’?
 Yes – at least in terms of price.
 Smaller is always cheaper, and there are a lot of design choices available that can make the available space you have feel bigger.